PolyJarvis: An LLM-Orchestrated Agent for Automated All-Atom Molecular Dynamics of Amorphous Homopolymers: Introduction

-Agents based on large language models (LLMs) have opened new possibilities for scientific automation.
-For example, ChemCrow\cite{bran2024chemcrow} integrated chemistry tools with GPT-4 for organic synthesis, MDCrow\cite{campbell2025mdcrow} completed 72\% of 25 biomolecular MD tasks, DynaMate\cite{guilbert2025dynamate} introduced self-correcting protein--ligand MD, and an autonomous simulation agent was explored for polymer conformations.\cite{liu2025asa} In materials science specifically, modular LLM agents have been applied to multi-task computational workflows,\cite{chaudhari2025modular} catalyst discovery,\cite{ock2026adsorb} materials knowledge navigation,\cite{zhuang2026natural} polymer design,\cite{nigam2026polymeragent} and biomolecular MD automation.\cite{chandrasekhar2025namdagent} However, few have demonstrated an LLM agent autonomously executing validated all-atom polymer MD simulations with quantitative experimental benchmarking (Table~\ref{tab:comparison_agents}).
+Agents based on LLMs have opened new possibilities for scientific automation.
+For example, ChemCrow\cite{bran2024chemcrow} integrated chemistry tools with GPT-4 for organic synthesis, DynaMate\cite{guilbert2025dynamate} introduced self-correcting protein--ligand MD, and an autonomous simulation agent was explored for polymer conformations.\cite{liu2025asa} In materials science specifically, modular LLM agents have been applied to multi-task computational workflows,\cite{chaudhari2025modular} catalyst discovery,\cite{ock2026adsorb} materials knowledge navigation,\cite{zhuang2026natural} polymer design,\cite{nigam2026polymeragent} and biomolecular MD automation.\cite{chandrasekhar2025namdagent} However, few have demonstrated an LLM agent executing validated all-atom polymer MD simulations with quantitative experimental benchmarking (Table~\ref{tab:comparison_agents}).

-Here we present PolyJarvis, an LLM-powered autonomous agent for polymer property prediction through all-atom MD.
-PolyJarvis integrates Anthropic's Claude\cite{anthropic2024claude} with RadonPy\cite{hayashi2022radonpy} via MCP\cite{anthropic2024mcp} servers.
-The key distinction from prior work is intelligent decision-making at every workflow stage: classifying polymers to select force fields, adapting charge methods, determining equilibration protocols, and choosing analysis methods.
-These choices are informed by domain knowledge in structured tool interfaces rather than hard-coded heuristics.
-We validate on four polymers spanning major backbone classes (PE, aPS, PMMA, PEG), predicting $T_g$, density, and bulk modulus with quantitative comparison to literature.
+PolyJarvis differs from these frameworks in domain, pipeline coverage, and validation basis.
+It targets amorphous polymer MD, where system construction and equilibration are the hard steps, rather than small-molecule or biomolecular MD, and it spans the full pipeline from monomer construction to property extraction rather than a single stage.
+For validation we compare predicted $T_g$, density, and bulk modulus against experimental references, where prior agents report task completion or rely on expert evaluation.
+It couples an LLM with established construction and molecular-dynamics engines through MCP servers to produce polymer properties from a natural-language request.
+Its broader aim, which this proof-of-concept begins to explore, is to extend automated MD toward polymer classes that lack a curated protocol.